writethedocs/www/docs/blog/write-the-docs-2017-stats.rst

 Website
 =======

-* 450,000 page views
+* 450,000 page views (was 320,000 in 2016)
-* 225,000 sessions
+* 225,000 sessions (was 180,000 in 2016)
 * Guide: 210,000 views
 * Conference Sites: 175,000 views

-This is a new stat for this year.
+This is a new stat for this year, but we have historical data in Google Analytics to compare against.

 Thanks
 ======